Mexico’s Hidden Gems: top 5 spots

 The ruins of Uxmal

-Once a magnificent Mayan capital city, the ruins of Uxmal is one of the few archaeological sites that allow visitors to climb its ancient buildings.
-Unlike other Mayan sites in the Yucatan area, Uxmal still offers a quiet experience to enjoy its mystical vibe and the exuberant vegetation of the area.
+Once a magnificent Mayan city, the ruins of Uxmal is one of the few archaeological sites that visitors can climb.
+Unlike other Mayan sites in the Yucatan area, Uxmal still offers a quiet experience.
+Spend time enjoying its mystical vibe and the exuberant vegetation of the area.

 Find these hidden gems for yourself on our Highlights of Mexico tour.